j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/public-api.rst.txt

 * Debug

+..  rubric:: Related Requirements

+* :ref:`ref-know-victory-squares-story`

 ==========
 Board Data
 ==========
 The board structure models a Tic Tac Toe game board.
-It holds the individual squares of the board and provides functions to access and iterate over the squares. [#iterators]_ The board and square structures along with supporting types are shown in :numref:`uml-struct-board`.
+It holds the individual squares of the board and provides functions to access and iterate over the squares.
+The board and square structures along with supporting types are shown in :numref:`uml-struct-board`.

 ..  _uml-struct-board: